The Founder’s Guide to Starting a Solopreneur Business in 2024

 My solopreneur business, Weik Fitness, LLC, was created with a set of services that showcased my strengths and areas I can truly help people.
 My service list consisted of: personal training/nutrition consulting, content/copywriting, and business development/sales consulting — all of which are passions of mine and things I’m extremely well-versed in.

-The next steps after figuring out the direction I wanted to take my business were some of the most challenging and time-consuming.
+The next steps after figuring out the direction I wanted to take my solopreneur business were some of the most challenging and time-consuming.

-This is one of the first steps you will take to make your business legit in the state where you set up your business.
+This is one of the first steps you will take to make your solopreneur business legit in the state where you set up your business.
 This is also a step that if you screw up the paperwork, you could potentially have the world’s largest headache down the road.
 For that reason, I highly recommend you work with either an attorney or find a reputable website that can help walk you through the steps necessary and take much of the guesswork out of filling out each section.
 These sites allow you to type in your information, click through different options on how you want your business structured, and they take care of the rest.
 Super simple, yet comes with a cost (one I would still highly recommend).

 Depending on what state you live in, after submitting your paperwork you could be waiting anywhere from a couple weeks to over a month.
 In my case here in Pennsylvania when I was setting up Weik Fitness, LLC, they were short-staffed and it took almost two months until I was finally approved to conduct business.
 The waiting was nerve-racking and made me question if somehow I didn’t choose the right options, but eventually all the paperwork arrived in the mail.
 I felt like celebrating even though the delay for approval gave me some gray hair and probably took a year off my life.

-Website design and layout
+Website Design and Layout

 If you have zero experience building a website, I would highly recommend having a web designer to that for you.
 You want something to look professionally done and look crisp.
 I had a designer put together the shell of my site (www.weikfitness.com) and then I filled it in myself with content, images, added pages, added a blog, etc. Just make sure you understand exactly what you are paying for in the contract so you aren’t surprised when they show you what they created.